sunknudsen/privacy-guides/how-to-generate-and-air-gap-pgp-private-keys-using-gnupg-tails-and-yubikey/README.md

 > Heads-up: if keyboard layout of computer isn’t “English (US)”, set “Keyboard Layout”.

-Click “+” under “Additional Settings”, then “Administration Password”, set password, click “Add” and finally “Start Tails”.
+Click “+” under “Additional Settings”, then “Administration Password”, set password, click “Add” and, finally, click “Start Tails”.

 ### Step 2: establish network connection using ethernet cable or Wi-Fi and wait for Tor to be ready